 - Placenta previa or other placental abnormality

 Most commercial airlines allow pregnant travelers to fly until 36 weeks’ gestation.
 Some limit international travel earlier in pregnancy, and some require documentation of gestational age.
-Travelers should check with the airline to find out their specific requirements or guidance for pregnant women.
-Air cabins of most commercial jetliners are pressurized to 6,000–8,000 ft (1, 829–2,438 m) above sea level; the lower oxygen tension should not cause fetal problems in a normal pregnancy, but women with preexisting cardiovascular problems, sickle cell disease, or severe anemia (hemoglobin <8.0 g/dL) may experience the effects of low arterial oxygen saturation.
+Pregnant travelers should check with the airline for specific requirements or guidance.
+Cabins of most commercial jetliners are pressurized to 6,000–8,000 ft (1,829–2,438 m) above sea level; the lower oxygen tension should not cause fetal problems in a normal pregnancy, but women with preexisting cardiovascular problems, sickle cell disease, or severe anemia (hemoglobin <8.0 g/dL) may experience the effects of low arterial oxygen saturation.
 Risks of air travel include potential exposure to communicable diseases, immobility, and the common discomforts of flying.
 Abdominal distention and pedal edema frequently occur.
 The pregnant traveler may benefit from an upgrade in airline seating and should seek convenient and practical accommodations (such as close proximity to the toilet) and aisle seating so she can move about frequently.
-Loose clothing and comfortable shoes should be recommended.
+Loose clothing and comfortable shoes are recommended.

 Some experts report that the risk of deep vein thrombosis in pregnancy is 5–10 times higher than for nonpregnant women.
 Preventive measures include frequent stretching, walking and isometric leg exercises, and wearing graduated compression stockings.

 Cosmic radiation during air travel poses little threat, but may be a consideration for pregnant travelers who are frequent fliers (such as air crew).
 Older airport security machines are magnetometers and are not harmful to the fetus.
-Newer security machines use backscatter x-ray scanners, which emit low levels of radiation; most experts agree that the risk of radiation exposure from these scanners is extremely low.
+Newer security machines use backscatter x-ray scanners, which emit low levels of radiation.
+Most experts agree that the risk of complications from radiation exposure from these scanners is extremely low.

 Cruise Ship Travel

 Most cruise lines restrict travel beyond 28 weeks of pregnancy, and some as early as 24 weeks.
 Pregnant travelers may be required to carry a physician’s note stating that they are fit to travel and including the estimated date of delivery.
-Pregnant women should check with the cruise line to find out their specific requirements or guidance.
+Pregnant women should check with the cruise line for specific requirements or guidance.
 The pregnant traveler planning a cruise should be advised regarding motion sickness, gastrointestinal and respiratory infections, and the risk of falls on a moving vessel.

 Air pollution may cause more health problems during pregnancy, as ciliary clearance of the bronchial tree is slowed and mucus more abundant.
 Body temperature regulation is not as efficient during pregnancy, and temperature extremes can cause more stress on the gravid woman.
 In addition, an increase in core temperature, such as with heat prostration or heat stroke, may harm the fetus.
 The vasodilatory effect of a hot environment might also cause fainting.
 For these reasons, accommodation should be sought in air-conditioned quarters and activities restricted in hot environments.

 Hepatitis A and E are both spread by the fecal-oral route.
 Hepatitis A has been reported to increase the risk of placental abruption and premature delivery.
 Hepatitis E is more likely to cause severe disease during pregnancy and may result in a case-fatality ratio of 15%–30%; when acquired during the third trimester, it is also associated with fetal complications and fetal death.
-Some foodborne illnesses of particular concern during pregnancy include toxoplasmosis and listeriosis.
-The risk during pregnancy is that the infection will cross the placenta and cause spontaneous abortion, stillbirth, or congenital or neonatal infection.
-Risk of fetal infection increases with the length of gestation, but severity of infection is decreased.
+Some foodborne illnesses of particular concern during pregnancy include toxoplasmosis and listeriosis; the risk during pregnancy is that the infection will cross the placenta and cause spontaneous abortion, stillbirth, or congenital or neonatal infection.
 The pregnant traveler should be warned, therefore, to avoid unpasteurized cheeses and undercooked meat products.
+Risk of fetal infection increases with gestational age, but severity of infection is decreased.
 Parasitic diseases are less common but may cause concern, particularly in women who are visiting friends and relatives in developing areas.
 In general, intestinal helminths rarely cause enough illness to warrant treatment during pregnancy.
-Most intestinal helminths, in fact, can safely be addressed with symptomatic treatment until the pregnancy is over.
+Most, in fact, can safely be addressed with symptomatic treatment until the pregnancy is over.
 On the other hand, protozoan intestinal infections, such as Giardia, Entamoeba histolytica, and Cryptosporidium, often do require treatment.
 These parasites may cause acute gastroenteritis, severe dehydration, chronic malabsorption resulting in fetal growth restriction, and in the case of E. histolytica, invasive disease, including amebic liver abscess and colitis.
-Pregnant women are advised to avoid swimming or wading in freshwater lakes, streams, and rivers that may harbor schistosomes.
+Pregnant women should avoid swimming or wading in freshwater lakes, streams, and rivers that may harbor schistosomes.

 Various systems are used to classify drugs in regard to their safety in pregnancy.
 In most cases, it is preferable to refer to specific data regarding the effects of a given drug during pregnancy rather than simply to depend on a classification.

 Analgesics that can be used during pregnancy include acetaminophen and some narcotics.
 Aspirin may increase the incidence of abruption, and other anti-inflammatory agents could cause premature closure of the ductus arteriosus.
 Constipation may require a mild bulk laxative.
-Several simple remedies are often effective in relieving the symptoms of morning sickness, and these may prevent motion sickness.
-Nonprescription remedies include ginger, which as a powder can be mixed with food or drinks such as tea.
+Several simple remedies are often effective in relieving the symptoms of morning sickness.
+Nonprescription remedies include ginger, which is available as a powder that can be mixed with food or drinks such as tea.
 It is also available in candy, such as lollipops.
 Similarly, pyridoxine (vitamin B6) is effective in reducing symptoms of morning sickness and is available in tablet form, as well as lozenges and lollipops.
 Antihistamines, such as meclizine and dimenhydrinate, are often used in pregnancy for morning sickness and motion sickness and appear to have a good safety record.